If you’re looking for a delicious, easy-to-make dinner, you’ll love this Mississippi Pot Roast recipe!

-You only need five simple ingredients and a few minutes prep time.
-Set it and forget it for a melt-in-your-mouth crock pot roast with rich, savory gravy
+You only need 5 ingredients and a few minutes prep time.
+Set it and forget it for a melt-in-your-mouth crock pot roast with rich, savory gravy!

-- Made in a slow cooker, this is a ‘set it and forget it!’ kind of meal that practically cooks itself!
+- Since it’s made in a slow cooker, it’s a ‘set it and forget it!’ meal that practically cooks itself!

-- It can be made ahead and freezes well.
+- It can be made ahead of time, and leftovers can freeze well.

-Pepperoncini Peppers – This is the secret ingredient that tenderizes the meat and gives it a great flavor!
-Although they’re spicy out of the jar, this recipe isn’t spicy.
+Pepperoncini Peppers: These are the secret ingredient!
+They tenderize the meat and add flavor.
+Although they’re spicy out of the jar, I find this recipe is not spicy once cooked.

-Butter – Let’s be real; everything’s better with butter!
-Half a stick of butter is plenty, but feel free to add more if you’re feeling indulgent.
-And for a smoky twist, you can swap some of the butter for leftover bacon grease.
+Butter: This recipe calls for half a stick of butter (salted or unsalted).
+For a smoky twist, you can swap some of the butter for leftover bacon grease.

 How to Make Mississippi Pot Roast

-Low and slow is the way to go to get mouth-watering, tender meat that just falls apart!
+Low and slow is the way to go for super tender beef melt-in-your-mouth beef.

-- Brown the meat on both sides and transfer it to a slow cooker.
+- Brown: Brown the meat on both sides and transfer it to a slow cooker (recipe below).

-- Add pepperoncini juice and sprinkle the ranch and au jus mixes on top of the roast.
+- Combine & Cook: Add pepperoncini juice and sprinkle the ranch and au jus mixes on top of the roast.
 Top with pats of butter.
 Cover and cook until fork tender.

 Holly’s Tips

-- Sear the roast in a large skillet for extra flavor.
-This is optional, but it adds extra flavor.
+- Searing is optional, but it adds extra flavor.

 - Don’t add extra liquid to the slow cooker.
 The juices from the roast and the butter will ensure there’s plenty of flavorful gravy to go around.

-- Want to thicken the gravy?
-Mix a couple of tablespoons of cornstarch with water, then whisk it into the drippings.
+- If you’d like to thicken the gravy, combine two tablespoons of cornstarch with two tablespoons of water, then whisk it into the drippings.
 Let it cook for about 10 minutes or until thickened to your liking.

 More Tender Beef Recipes